-A longtime traveller recalls that time in St. Petersburg, Russia, when a little local knowledge could be a dangerous thing.
+Our super-senior correspondent (and senior editor) recalls that time in St. Petersburg when a little local knowledge could be a dangerous thing.

 After studying French for five years and still struggling with Frère Jacques, it’s safe to say that I will never be described as a polyglot.
 Despite that linguistic failing, I do however always attempt to pick up at least a few words or phrases whenever I travel.

 Learning a bit of the local lingo is not only polite, but it also immediately distances you from those whose best attempts at conversing when overseas involves speaking their own language more loudly.
 In addition, it enables you to better interact, can help when buying food in a local market, while trying to get directions or if found in a sticky situation.